stereobooster/react-ideal-image/introduction.md

 <IdealImage {...props} threshold={1000 /* ms */} />
 ```

-If image takes to long to download and the load was initiated by "Lazy loading" feature then:
+If image takes too long to download and the load was initiated by "Lazy loading" feature then:

 - load process will be canceled
 - the component will show control, so the user can initiate the download of the image manually